-If you currently have an airline elite status, you’re familiar with these benefits and all the other perks that come with loyalty to a specific airline.
-Chances are you’d also be disappointed if you had to give up all those perks if you switched airlines for any reason.
+If you currently have airline elite status of any kind, you’re familiar with these benefits and all the other loyalty perks of a specific airline.
+Chances are, you’d also be disappointed if, for any reason, you had to give up all those perks if you switched airlines.

 Fortunately for those who already have airline elite status (and even for some folks who don’t), you might not have to start over to secure elite status with a new airline — there’s a shortcut offered by many of them.